rmcd-mscb/fluvial-particle/docs/hpcinstall.rst

      pip install vtk

-7. Install *fluvial-particle* on the fluvial-mpi conda environment.
-If you haven't already, clone the repository into your Caldera space.
+7. Install *fluvial-particle* on the fluvial-mpi conda environment using the poetry package.
+If you haven't already, clone the repository into your Caldera work space with :bash:`git clone https://code.usgs.gov/wma/nhgf/fluvparticle.git`.

     .. code:: bash

      cd path/to/caldera/fluvparticle
-     pip install -e .
+     poetry install

 And that is it!
 Your are ready to run massively in parallel on Denali.